+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Pregnant woman holding ultrasound

-Skilled Worker Visa Renewals Whilst On Maternity Leave
+Renewing Your Skilled Worker Visa While on Maternity Leave

 A Skilled Worker Visa holder can renew their visa whilst on maternity leave as the Home Office recognises there may be legitimate reasons why they may not be working at the time of their renewal application, such as maternity leave.